DigitalPublishingToolkit/TOD51Archiving_Activism/md/04Chapter3.md

 has created new possibilities for creating different forms of archives and archival engagement.

-It will look at how MayDay Rooms practices around our paper archive have been reflected and developed in a digital environment, asking questions such as: how can building shared and collaborative digital archives move away from preoccupations around preservation, which dominates much
+It will look at how MDR practices around our paper archive have been reflected and developed in a digital environment, asking questions such as: how can building shared and collaborative digital archives move away from preoccupations around preservation, which dominates much